-- Two external examinations will be taken at the end of Year 11. - Internal assessment is continuous to monitor the progress of each individual and offer additional support if required.

-- It is an awesome subject, it can be hard but amazingly interesting and fun, it's - It makes you think about things you would never have considered. - I think Religious Studies is great as it focuses on issues that affect us in school and the outside world - I think that is vital!
+- Two external examinations will be taken at the end of Year 11. - Internal assessment is continuous to monitor the progress of each individual and offer additional support if required. - It is so interesting, you do lots of different activities. - It is an awesome subject, it can be hard but amazingly interesting and fun, it's worth the effort. - It makes you think about things you would never have considered. - I think Religious Studies is great as it focuses on issues that affect us in school and the outside world - I think that is vital! - I never realised how much religion links to and influences our views of the world around us.